1 / 5

-Well Crafted NC will promote Downtown Greensboro breweries and their history to a broad community, helping locals recognize and appreciate that the current breweries are part of a long history of brewing in downtown, while also providing local breweries with a single online resource that traces their histories and places them within the context of the broader development of the brewing industry in Downtown Greensboro.
+Well Crafted NC promotes North Carolina breweries and their history to a broad community, helping locals recognize and appreciate that the current breweries are part of a long history of brewing, while also providing local breweries with a single online resource that traces their histories and places them within the context of the broader development of the brewing industry across the state.

-This project will be a celebration of brewing history in Downtown Greensboro, bringing people into the area to celebrate history and beer and encouraging them to drop by all four breweries during their visit.
+This project is a celebration of brewing history in North Carolina, bringing people into the area to celebrate history and beer and encouraging them to drop by their local breweries during their visit.

 News & updates